 Are you carrying a load of debt — maybe even staggering under its weight?

-Debt — especially credit card debt — is expensive, and it’s only becoming costlier as interest rates climb.
-So, 2019 is an excellent time to begin climbing out of the hole.
+Debt — especially credit card debt — is expensive.
+So, 2020 is an excellent time to begin climbing out of the hole.

-If you plan to go it alone, check out “8 Guaranteed Ways to Get Rid of Debt Fast.”
-But if you need help, know that trustworthy credit counseling agencies specialize in helping consumers tackle their debts.
+If you plan to go it alone, check out “8 Surefire Ways to Get Rid of Debt ASAP.”
+But if you need help, know that trustworthy credit-counseling agencies specialize in helping consumers tackle debts.

 These agencies offer help with paying off debts, and establishing and maintaining good credit.
-This may involve creating what’s known as a debt management plan, a personalized plan for paying off all your debts via one monthly payment.
+This may involve creating what’s known as a debt-management plan, a personalized roadmap for paying off all your debts via one monthly payment.

-Through a debt management plan, you may be able to have fees waived and interest rates reduced.
+Through a debt-management plan, you may get the privilege of having fees waived and interest rates reduced.

 1. Check for nonprofit status

-It’s easy to stumble into the hands of a bad “adviser” — including debt-settlement companies that may leave their clients worse off.
+It’s easy to stumble into the hands of a bad “adviser” — including debt-settlement companies that may leave clients worse off.

 To be safe, get financial counseling from a nonprofit agency.
 Here are several resources for finding a legitimate one:

 - Money Talks News’ Solutions Center: Find a reputable expert to help you with credit card debt, student loan debt and tax debt.
 These are partners that Money Talks News has hand-picked to help readers.

-- National Foundation for Credit Counseling (NFCC): The NFCC’s agency locator can point you to nonprofit agencies near you that provide financial reviews, counseling and similar services.
+- National Foundation for Credit Counseling (NFCC): The NFCC’s agency locator can point you to nearby nonprofit agencies that provide financial reviews, counseling and similar services.

 - Other sources of help: The Federal Trade Commission (FTC) says, “Many universities, military bases, credit unions, housing authorities, and branches of the U.S. Cooperative Extension Service operate nonprofit credit counseling programs.”